 On the other hand though, there is this trend of customizing your own bike taking traction, and if you are into tweaking and assembling parts then this is the way to go.
 Retro bikes are increasingly trendy, and you can chose and rethink design to your heart’s content.

-If you are a total beginner when it comes to bikes and this is an uncharted territory, there are great resources at Amazon that give the upper hand.
+If you are a total beginner when it comes to bikes and this is an uncharted territory, there is this great resource at Amazon that will give you the upper hand.

 Urban biking really is the new black when it comes to the way you commute.
 But I encourage you to look deeper and try to appreciate all the benefits this new lifestyle upgrade brings along.
 Style, health, weight loss, decreased stress, fun, economically sound investment, even elitism – there is something for everybody.